tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-successful-consulting-series-estimating-work.md

   * 10 – Application development needs<o :p></o>
   * 15 – SSIS changes<o :p></o>

-We’ve really put this estimation stage down in a high level and, in most cases, it will be.
+We've really put this estimation stage down in a high level and, in most cases, it will be.
 Estimating the design and development above is made from a seasoned data architect that has performed these steps before.
 Now, even seasoned consultants perform the estimation stages.
-So don’t assume experience bypasses important steps in estimating work to be performed.
+So don't assume experience bypasses important steps in estimating work to be performed.
 If it is, failure typically creeps into a project.

 Given the Widget Maker LTD needs the mirror in place, a seasoned architect would typically take advantage of that mirroring installation for the upgrade.
 This reduces hours and reduces downtime for the client.
 Recall, the client requires a maximum of 10 minutes of downtime to the databases.
 Utilizing the mirror in this case is a perfect method and one that will reduce both our hours estimated and the downtime requirements to be met.

 Notice the recovery hours allocated are high.
 This is due to the downtime factoring of the client.
 Ensure that all steps to accomplish the task are estimated.
 In this projects estimation, recovery may have been deemed part of the method of upgrade.
 In many cases, underestimating hours creeps in when major tasks are combined.
 Breaking them out is a much more stable method and allows us to make better estimates.

 We are now up to an estimated 250 hours.
-We’ve blown our time essentially at this point.
+We've blown our time essentially at this point.
 As mentioned before, to reduce hours and ultimately win the client and work to be done, there can be a merger of stages.
 At this point, the hours for design and development can be merged into the actual development of the project.
 We would also want to start considering utilizing the clients personnel in the SOW to accomplish the overall amount of work.
 This would drastically reduce the hours needed.

 For example, the Widget Maker LTD Company has a team of DBAs.
 These DBAs could be added as utilized resources to the SOW.
 This resource utilization method potentially reduces the overall hours by 100 hours.
-Let’s outline this as follows.
+Let's outline this as follows.

 Discovery and Design/Development to be performed by client personnel (DBAs)